dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

 ### 🌿 Dataset
 We will be working with the Paddy Disease Classification [dataset](https://www.kaggle.com/competitions/paddy-disease-classification) from Kaggle.

-The dataset consist of `10,407` labeled images across ten classes (9 diseases and 1 normal):
+The dataset consists of `10,407` labeled images across ten classes (9 diseases and 1 normal):
 1. `bacterial_leaf_blight`
 2. `bacterial_leaf_streak`
 3. `bacterial_panicle_blight`